Start planning early.

 Like personal loans, business loans offer the ability to choose from:

-• Fixed interest rates - these have the same repayments for the entire term of the loan.
+• Fixed interest rates - these have the same repayments for the entire fixed term.
 They're great for businesses that need to know the exact amount of each month's repayment

 • Floating interest rates - these enable you to pay off lump sums at any period during the loan term, or change the repayment amount from month to month.
 They're a better option for businesses that are hoping to pay a loan off quickly but unable to make higher repayments over the long term.